shoot649854/portfolio-nextjs/posts/project/project5.md

 ---
-title: Software Engineering at Tsubasa
+title: Software Engineering Internship at Tsubasa
 description:  Internship experience is a significant contributor to my development of engineering skills.
 Most of the work required me to use the serverless framework, and each time, there was a self-education aspect that I can leverage later in my career.
 slug: project5
-date: 2024-3-20
+date: 2024-2-27
 author: Shoto
 image: project/5/running.jpg
 category: Project